"U" Is for Undertow

 "U" Is for Undertow is the 21st novel in the "Alphabet" series of mystery novels by Sue Grafton.
-It features Kinsey Millhone, a private eye based in Santa Teresa, California.
+It features Kinsey Millhone, a private eye based in the fictional Santa Teresa, California.

 The novel, set in 1988, finds Kinsey investigating the disappearance of a 4-year-old girl in 1967 and the narrative weaves between both time periods.
 The novel has reached the top position on several best-seller lists.

 Plot summary

 In April 1988, Kinsey Millhone is hired by a young man named Michael Sutton to investigate a memory he has which may shed light on an unsolved kidnapping.
 Sutton explains that in 1967, a four-year-old girl named Mary Claire Fitzhugh was abducted from his neighborhood.
 Sutton claims that two days later, on his sixth birthday, he talked to two men burying something in the woods.
 A police dig at the burial site uncovers only the body of a dog.
 Michael suggests that, since the men knew they were being watched, they substituted the dog's corpse for the girl's, but Michael's sister Diana warns Kinsey that Michael is easily influenced and his memory is unreliable.

 Kinsey traces the dog tag to its owner, who tells him the dog was euthanized.
 She visits Walter McNally, the veterinarian who performed the euthanasia, and McNally corroborates the story.

 Kinsey learns that another local girl, Rain Unruh, had been kidnapped in a similar fashion just before Mary Claire.
 Kinsey talks to Rain's grandmother, Deborah, who believes that her son Greg and his girlfriend Shelly were behind both kidnappings.
 Greg and Shelly were hippies and drug addicts who left Rain with Deborah and her husband Patrick, only to "kidnap" their own daughter when they were in need of money.
 Patrick paid the ransom and Rain was returned unharmed.
 Deborah speculates that, still needing money, they kidnapped Mary Claire.
-Rain herself remembers the kidnapping as an uneventful, even pleasant experience.